 If you think you’ve got a good eye for a bargain and enjoy haggling then flea market flipping could be for you.
-This is a great time to learn the skills needed to start a profitable business, working for yourself and making extra cash for you and your family.
+This is a great time to learn the skills needed to start a profitable business, work for yourself, and make extra cash for yourself and your family.

 This article explores the subject of flipping items for profit in detail and will set you up for a possible future in the business.

 - ‘Flippin’ Research

 - 7 Tips For Flea Market Bargain Hunters